 A push-button (SYNC) fitted to each control wheel allows either pilot to temporarily disengage the autopilot servo motor clutches to carry out manually controlled adjustments to the aircraft attitude.
 This will re-datum the autopilot or flight director modes.
 Release of the button will re-engage the clutches.
 This is available in the basic modes of PITCH and ROLL and for IAS, MACH, VS and ALT.
-The SYNC button can be toggled with the 'TOGGLE AFTERBURNER' assignment or set with the 'SET ELT' assignment.
+The SYNC button can be controlled using the 'sim/ autopilot/control\wheel\steer' command assignment, which can be found in X-Plane's joystick buttons list as 'Control wheel steering mode'.